FNB eWallet: How To Send, Receive And Reverse eWallet Payments

 - Confirm and complete the transaction

-To withdraw money, the receiver needs to visit any of the nearest FNB atm.
+To withdraw your money, the receiver needs to visit any of the nearest FNB atm.

 On the screen, they need to choose cardless services.